thegrommet/thegrommet.github.io/_posts/2017-11-24-estimates-a-new-point-system.md

 - We estimated bug tickets similarly, but found that we were further off the mark for them.
 - We often still correlated point sizes to hours, without evaluating the meta-work of chasing down stakeholders, confirming requests, and iterating through requested changes.

 One of our engineers has been advocating for time to do a verbal "sketch implementation" of each task, talking through what we'd change about each part of our system to achieve the goal, and come up with a rough plan before beginning, and to spend time investigating what would be required before estimating any task that we couldn't do that with.
-While there was no resistance to this, there was no formal process for doing so and we routinely skipped this during planning meetings, where everyone was on the linbe.
+While there was no resistance to this, there was no formal process for doing so and we routinely skipped this during planning meetings, where everyone was on the line.

 Another company one of our engineers worked at uses a simplified system, fully admitting that task descriptions often have no strict relationship to hours worked.
-We estimated on a three point scale:
+They estimated on a three point scale:

 - 1 point if the task can be completely verbalized in detail, how it will be performed known exactly
 - 2 points if the task can be verbalized grossly, noting which systems will be involved and roughtly what each will have to accommodate
 - 3 points if the implementation could not be verbalized

-What we discovered there was that all 3 point tasks needed refinement of their specification, and sub-tasks that can be performed first or independently separated, and then the remainder reworked until it could be estimated.
+What they discovered there was that all 3 point tasks needed refinement of their specification, and sub-tasks that can be performed first or independently separated, and then the remainder reworked until it could be estimated.
 We routinely found that inside each 3 point task were multiple other 2 and 3 point tasks, and that it was too large to successfully plan as it was written.
 Breaking them up gave vastly better planning information, and got the team agreeing on how these requirements would be met.

 We are adopting a hybrid of the Scrum and 3-point systems at The Grommet.